EQAR/deqar-docs/docs/submission_object_fields.md

 **Report Activity:** A single activity must be assigned to each report.
 Activities are selected from the agency's pre-defined list of activities and should be provided as a DEQAR value (as either a string value or a DEQAR activity ID).
 Optionally an agency may choose to provide local identifiers for its own activities; these should be assigned through the agency record in the administrative interface before they can be used for submission.
 If both elements are submitted for a single report, then the DEQAR value will be used by the system.

-Each activity is classified as one of four activity types.
+Each activity is classified as one of four activity types (<code>activity_type</code>).
 These classifications determine the structure of the report record.

 |Type                   |Report record structure        |
 |:----------------------|:------------------------------|